camelCaseSensitive/Stereogram-Generator-Online/README.md

 The more detailed your depthmap is the more noise your texture will need in order for the details to be discernable.

+# Tools

 You can find depthmaps online and I've posted many of the ones I've made to the depthmaps subreddit [r/depthmaps](https://www.reddit.com/r/depthMaps/)

 Here is a good ["Image to depthmap" converter online](https://huggingface.co/spaces/xingyang1/Distill-Any-Depth)

-And here is [the Blender file](https://sketchfab.com/3d-models/depth-map-generator-c945ab12857843edb66d2755de4986ec) that I use to make depthmaps of 3D models
+And here is [the Blender file](https://sketchfab.com/3d-models/depth-map-generator-c945ab12857843edb66d2755de4986ec) that I use to make depthmaps of 3D models.

+Post your results to the subreddit [r/MagicEye](https://www.reddit.com/r/MagicEye/)